Family and Consumer Sciences Courses

 Basic principles and sequences in individual and family development; family structure and functions as they support human development.
 (Fall only)

-FCS 119 Fashion from Concept to Consumer (3 cr)
+FCS 119 Introduction to Fashion and the Apparel Industry (3 cr)

-Introduction to the sewn product manufacturing and merchandising industry; focus on social-psychological, cultural, historic, aesthetic, design, business, and economic factors; emphasis on careers in the sewn products industry.
+Introduction to the sewn product manufacturing and merchandising industry; overview of socio-cultural, historic, aesthetic, design, business, and economic factors; emphasis on careers in the sewn products industry.
 (Fall only)

 FCS 123 Textiles (3 cr)